Pakketeretet2/rehuel/README.md

 On the other hand, the project also provides me with an interesting test bed for the various methods out there.

+Note that the focus is mainly on implicit solvers for stiff problems.
+We recommend the LOBATTO_IIIC methods specifically.

 For a quick tutorial/guide, see the guide in \ref guide.md

 ---------------